TheGoldDiamond9/weatherscan-traffic-beta1/README.md

 # Weatherscan Simulator
 Weatherscan simulation in HTML/JS/CSS

-## Donate:
-If you would like to donate to this project visit here:

 ## Stay up to date (Visit the Discord Server):
 mistwx.com/discord
 ## Installation Instructions: